Why Hire Us to Start Your Texas Corporation?

 How do I maintain my Texas Corporation?

 After you’ve formed your Texas corporation, you’re required to do some annual maintenance, and you’ll have some hoops that you have to jump through if you wish to change or amend any of the provisions in your Certificate of Formation.
-Primarily, you will have to keep up on your Texas franchise taxes.
+You’ll also need to file a Public Information Report with the Texas Comptroller.

 Amendments to Texas Certificate of Formation